theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/transaction-pa40.md

 ![personnel-actions](../assets/images/yunio/articles/pa40.gif){:class="img-responsive" style="border:1px solid black;"}
 11. Click **[Save]** to save your actions. <br>
 Alternatively, click **[Stop]** to start parameterizing, see [Documentation: Parameterize Transactions](https://help.theobald-software.com/en/yunio/transactions#parameterize-transactions).
-12. Copy the URL of the service definition ( :yunio-copy: icon) or download the service definition ( :yunio-run-download: icon) to integrate the service in your workflow.<br>
+12. Copy the URL of the service definition ( :yunio-copy: icon) or download the service definition ( :yunio-run-download: icon) to integrate the service in your workflow.
 For information on how to use yunIO services in Power Automate or Nintex, see [Integrating a yunIO Service with Power Automate](integrating-a-yunio-service-with-power-automate.md) or [Integrating a yunIO Service with Nintex](integrating-a-yunio-service-with-nintex.md).
 ![yunio-Services](../assets/images/yunio/articles/yunio-run-services.png){:class="img-responsive"}